 Walk Along the Mississippi River in Bluff Park

-Natchez is right along the Mississippi and Bluff Park is the best vantage point to view this majestic river.
-Not only is it a beautiful tree-lined walk along the river but you can also enjoy some beautiful sunsets, weather permitting, of course.
+Natchez is right along the Mississippi, and Bluff Park is the best vantage point to view this majestic river.
+Not only is it a beautiful tree-lined walk along the river, but you can also enjoy some beautiful sunsets, weather permitting.

 Drive the Natchez Trace

-When it was originally in use, there were inns that served food and provided lodging to travelers.
-The increase in steamboat travel on the Mississippi moved transportation to the river and away from the Trace.
+When it was initially in use, some inns served food and provided lodging to travelers.
+The increased steamboat travel on the Mississippi moved transportation to the river and away from the Trace.

 The path is now commemorated by an approximately 440-mile road called the Natchez Trace Parkway.
 It nearly follows the original Trace trail.
-Parts of the original trail do remain and some segments are listed on the National Register of Historic Places.
-It’s a beautiful and windy drive on a well-maintained road and worth a visit.
+Parts of the original trail do remain, and some segments are listed on the National Register of Historic Places.
+It’s a beautiful and windy drive on a well-maintained road worth visiting.

 One of the most popular sites near Natchez includes the Emerald Mound.
 It’s a Natchez Indian burial mound used between 1250 and 1600 A.D.
 It’s the second-largest in the U.S. and is 35 feet high and eight acres.